logiclogue/jordanlord.co.uk/src/blog/apple-in-a-box.md

 Instead, they form from a series of long running processes.
 If we forward back in time, we should see the birth of the universe.

-- TODO - below is not written well, "powerful idea"

-There's a subtle powerful idea here that closely ties with assembly theory which shows that it is in fact impossible to build a machine manually inside a reversible cellular automata.
-There are only a few universes that exist which do so, they must be found at random.

-## Garden of Eden Patterns

-In all non-reversible cellular automata, there are states which are known as "Garden of Eden Patterns".
-These are patterns which do not have a preceeding state.
-The very nature of reversible cellular automata is that no Garden of Eden Patterns could possibly exist.

-- TODO - what is this?
-How does it tie with reversible cellular automata

-## Misc
+Given the 'apple in a box' principle, the so called 'big bang' is not the start.
+The big bang is the point of lowest entropy.
+Under this idea, the big bounce is the most likely explanation for the universe.
+Time is defined by iterations time is an endless sea.

+## Extra Thoughts and Ideas

 - TODO - generalising to higher dimensions
+- TODO - double slit experiment on a reality scale
-- TODO - black holes?
+- TODO - thoughts on how that ties with abstraction and how design should work

-- TODO - space (this is emergent, working with the big bang hypothesis)
+## TODO

 - TODO - time (emergent in a proof of work system)
 - TODO - the speed of light (this is the speed of the rule set or computation)
-- TODO - double slit experiment on a reality scale
-- TODO - thoughts on how that ties with abstraction and how design should work

-- the definition of REVCAR is not entirely clear at the start, it is introduced as the article progresses